 DR L. STANNARD, UCT / SCIENCE PHOTO LIBRARY DR L. STANNARD, UCT / SCIENCE PHOTO LIBRARY

 Hepatitis B virus.
 Coloured transmission electron micrograph (TEM) of the Hepatitis B virus and its naturally occurring antigen.
-The blue spheres (called Dane particles) are the complete virus.
+The green spheres (called Dane particles) are the complete virus.
 Hepatitis B virus occurs typically in clusters of three types of particles (as seen here): the virus itself, with smaller spheres and rod-shaped forms made from the protein coat of the virus.
-The smaller non-infectious spheres (green) are anti- genically identical to the virus, and provide raw material for Hepatitis B vaccines.
+The smaller non-infectious spheres (blue) are anti- genically identical to the virus, and provide raw material for Hepatitis B vaccines.
 Infection by this virus is more serious than Hepatitis A, can be sexually transmitted, and causes chronic hepatitis.
 Magnification: x110,000 at 5x7cm size.
 Magnification; x55,000 at 35mm size.

 Model release not required.
 Property release not required.